Team: Linsell House

 Central Bedfordshire Council has its own vision and values that are integral to everything we do.
 Our area vision is to make Central Bedfordshire 'A great place to live and work’.

-For an informal discussion about this position, please contact: Mark Edmunds at email@example.com Charlotte Bond at firstname.lastname@example.org or Kerry Harding at Kerry.email@example.com
+For an informal discussion about this position, please contact: Mark Edmunds at email@example.com or Charlotte Bond at firstname.lastname@example.org or Kerry Harding at Kerry.email@example.com

 For queries related to the recruitment of this vacancy, please contact: The Recruitment Team at firstname.lastname@example.org